weihonglwh/SC2002-CAM-App-Project/README.md

 ## Usage
 Please see [preconditions](#Preconditions) prior to running the application to avoid issues.

-A JDK is required to compile the source files.
+A JDK is required to compile the source files and run the binaries.

 Upon compilation, navigate into the folder containing the `.class` files and execute the `java CAMApp` command to run the program.